thixotropist/ghidra_import_tests/content/en/docs/notes/network_appliances.md

 Network kernel code has lots of conditional branches and very few loops.
 This suggests RISCV vector instructions won't be found in network appliances anytime soon, other than `memmove` or similar simple contexts.
 Gather-scatter, bit manipulation, and crypto instruction extensions are likely to be useful in networking much sooner.
-Ghidra will have a much easier time generating pcode for those instructions than the 25K+ RISCV vector instrinsic C functions covering all combinations of vector instructions and vector processing modes.
+Ghidra will have a much easier time generating pcode for those instructions than the 25K+ RISCV vector intrinsic C functions covering all combinations of vector instructions and vector processing modes.

 What should Ghidra do when faced with a counter-example, say a network appliance that aggressively moves vector analytics into network processing?